 3. To fill in for an employee on long-term leave

 Firms surveyed for the report stated that they often use temporary professionals to fill in while employees are on leave.
 When an employee takes extended time off — whether to take care of a newborn baby or aging parent or because of an illness — the remaining staff that has to take on the person’s workload can quickly get overwhelmed.
 The help of project staff can alleviate the burden and lower the chance of burnout.
 Canadian companies have taken particular advantage of this strategy for employees on maternity/paternity leave, as Canada allows parents to take 18 months off following the birth of a child.

 4. To provide expertise for a project

 Some executives interviewed for the Benchmarking report also said they used temporary help for specific projects that required certain expertise.
 One reported that a consultant was leading the firm’s enterprise resource planning system upgrade, and another had hired an interim accountant to help with the financial aspects of a large-scale project.
 Another executive experienced this on the flip side: He was brought in on an interim basis to help a public company complete either a sale of the business or a transition into a private company.

-More than a quarter (28 percent) of U.S. firms use temporary or project professionals to assist with their accounting and finance function.
+A third of the Benchmarking respondents reported using temporary or project professionals to assist with their accounting and finance function.
 Here's an infographic that shows the specific functions they fill.